Coronavirus travel advice for campers in the UK and Europe

 A 'traffic light' system for overseas travel came into force in England on 17 May 2021 and similar rules are in place in the other parts of the UK.
 Foreign holidays are permitted to countries on the green list but you must check and follow the rules in the country you plan to visit.

-From Monday 19 July 2021, the government will stop recommending against travel from England to amber list countries and if you have been fully vaccinated against coronavirus you will no longer need to quarantine when you get back to England.
-Anyone arriving from France to England must continue to quarantine for 10 days at home or in other accommodation, even if they are fully vaccinated against Covid-19.
+From Monday 19 July 2021, the UK government stopped recommending against travel from England to amber list countries and if you have been fully vaccinated against coronavirus you will no longer need to quarantine when you get back to England.

-You will still need to have a test before you travel back to this country and you need to book and pay for a Covid travel test on or before the second day of your return.
+You will still need to have a PCR or lateral flow test before you travel back to this country and you need to book and pay for a Covid travel test on or before the second day of your return.
 But you no longer need to undergo a second test on day eight.

 Children under 18 no longer need to quarantine when they get back to England and under fours don't have to be tested when they return.